-Our leadership team provides executive leadership to PHO’s
+Our leadership team provides senior oversight and direction to PHO’s

-- science and public health functions: communicable diseases, laboratory science, infection prevention and control, environmental and occupational health, health promotion, chronic disease and injury prevention, and emergency preparedness and response
+- public health science functions: communicable diseases, infection prevention and control, environmental and occupational health, health promotion, chronic disease and injury prevention, and emergency preparedness and response

 - research, information and knowledge services

-- corporate functions: finance, procurement, human resources, facilities and legal and privacy
+- corporate functions: strategy and stakeholder relations, finance, procurement, human resources, facilities and legal and privacy